- You attend a networking, corporate, fund raising, or some other type of event where it is important that you connect with a variety of people;

 It is amazing how seldom people who plan these events consider creating what I describe as names tags for near-sighted people.

-According to the guidelines of the Americans with Disabilities Act, the minimum size font that should be used is 18, not 12.
+According to the guidelines of the Americans with Disabilities Act, the minimum font size for name tags is 18, not 12.

-Even that size is too small to pass my ultimate name tag test, which is being able to easily read the first names of the people who sit across from you at a table for ten.
+Even that size is too small to pass my ultimate name tag test, which is to be able to easily read the first names of the people who sit across from you at a table for ten.

 My default font size for name tags is 36 (30 if the name is too long to fit otherwise), meaning that the first and last names are on two different lines, not on a single line, also making them easier to read.

-If people can’t read your copy, they won’t read it; and all of your efforts to write effective messages will be both a waste of time and in vain.
+If people can’t physically read your copy, they won’t read it; and all of your efforts to write effective messages will be a waste of both time and effort.